 - Integrity: honesty and strong adherence to our stated core values

 - Empathy: recognizing and acknowledging the experiences and viewpoints of others

 - Inclusion: expanding access, especially for those who might otherwise be excluded or marginalized

 - Innovation: developing creative approaches to how we address existing challenges

 Our Diversity, Equity and Inclusion Statement

-Diversity, equity, and inclusion are the foundations on which Renew Indianapolis is built.
+Diversity, equity, and inclusion are the foundations on which Intend Indiana is built.
 We acknowledge that economic systems continue to be discriminatory and cause great harm to communities of color.
 We will work to dismantle those systems through our lending, programs, and collaborations.
 We will hold ourselves accountable by publicly sharing established metrics, maintaining a diverse board and staff, and collaborating in meaningful partnerships.